-Questions: Please email firstname.lastname@example.org with any questions about the application process, or if you are wondering about the status of your application.
+Questions: Please email with any questions about the application process.

-- Undergraduate transcript: Please include a copy of your undergraduate transcript to date (an unofficial version is fine).
+- Undergraduate Transcript: Please include a copy of your undergraduate transcript to date (an unofficial version is acceptable).
 The transcript should include course name and grade earned, as well as the name of the institution where the courses were taken.
-Upload transcript.
+This document should be named Last_First_Transcript.

-- Letter of recommendation: Please have at least one individual (typically a faculty member) write a letter of recommendation in support of your application.
-Please provide the faculty member with this link where they will upload their letter of recommendation: https://dordtresearch.wufoo.com/forms/reu-undergrad-research-letter-of-recommendation/
+- Letter of Recommendation: Please have at least one individual (typically a faculty member) write a letter of recommendation in support of your application.
+One of the key items they should address is their knowledge of your ability to work in a group.
+This document should be named Last_First_Letter and may be submitted here.

-- Application essay: Upload application essay.
-The application essay should be no more than three pages single spaced and include answers to the following questions:
+The application essay should be no more than three pages single-spaced and include answers to the following questions:

-Please include some information about yourself personally, not only personality/traits, but also hobbies and interests outside of statistics.
+- Please include some information about yourself personally, not only personality or traits, but also hobbies and interests outside of statistics.